 For her multiple roles in the unsuccessful Broadway try-out of The Pilgrim’s Progress (Tom Key, Harry Chapin’s Cotton Patch Gospel) the Dallas Morning News critic wrote, “The saddest part of all this comes in seeing talented musical actors like Cherilyn … so completely wasted.”

-In Dallas and NYC, Cherilyn has been most closely compared to Broadway’s Betty Buckley for their similar Broadway belting styles.
+In Dallas and NYC, Cherilyn was most closely compared to Broadway’s Betty Buckley for their similar Broadway belting styles.
 NYC casting director Barry Moss said, “She looks and sounds like Betty Buckley.
 No she IS Betty Buckley.
 No. She’s better than Betty Buckley!”
 After casting director Vinny Liff asked her to demonstrate her Betty Buckley style, he chuckled: “I didn’t mean be Betty Buckley; I meant ‘sing’ something Betty Buckley!
-You are definitely a Lloyd Webber singer.”
+You definitely a Lloyd Webber voice.”

 Unlike most opera/classical-trained singers, Cherilyn has navigated successfully the diverse range of singing styles required in the Broadway-commercial music world and adapts her voice to each role she plays.
 From Laurie in Oklahoma! to The Narrator in Joseph and the Amazing Technicolor Dreamcoat and the comical antagonist character Velma in Hairspray, Cherilyn is comfortable crossing over from classical to traditional Broadway legit, belt, pop, rock and character.

 She supported her husband through law school by singing the lead role Julie in the popular original Utah production of Saturday’s Warrior (written by Warner Brothers music director Lex de Azevedo) and performing and touring as a lead singer with Sound Judgment, a 70s rock band.